Public Signals in Network Congestion Games: Computing Optimal Signaling Schemes

 \section{Computing Optimal Signaling Schemes}

 In this section, we consider general multi-commodity network congestion games and affine costs with state-based offsets, and show how optimal signals for these networks can be computed with LP techniques.
-To this end, we first need to investigate the unique Wardrop equilibria for a fixed set of active edges for each population.
+Towards this end, we first need to investigate the unique Wardrop equilibria for a fixed set of active edges for each commodity.
+We again use the term \emph{support} for a set of active edges.